luau-lang/luau/rfcs/records.md

 > TODO: It's going to be difficult to migrate to packed records.
 Is there anything we can do right now to keep this possibility open without enforcing types at runtime?

 The rest of this proposal goes into syntax and semantics.
+The goal of this proposal is to solve the problem of object storage both for simple objects and for classes -- that is, if we add records we won't need to add classes.

 ### Record type